LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 (direct or inverse), followed by bytes describing the available communication interfaces and their respective parameters.
-These interface bytes are then followed by Historical Bytes which are not standardized, and are useful for transmitting proprietary informations such as the card type, the version of the embedded software, or the card state.
+These interface bytes are then followed by Historical Bytes which are not standardized, and are useful for transmitting proprietary information such as the card type, the version of the embedded software, or the card state.
 Finally these historical bytes are eventually followd by a checksum byte.